o1-labs/uptime-service-validation/README.md

 ### Prerequisites

 - [Podman](https://podman.io/) and [podman-compose](https://github.com/containers/podman-compose) installed
+- **Linux system required** for container-in-container execution via podman socket
 - Copy `.env.example` to `.env.example.test` and configure your local environment variables

+**Note for macOS users**: The podman-compose setup is designed for Linux systems.
+On macOS with Podman Machine, run the coordinator directly with Poetry instead of using the containerized approach.

 ### Running with Podman Compose